IgnacioLegui/IgnacioLegui/README.md

 - 🌱 I’m currently learning **Fullstack Development**

-- 👨‍💻 All of my projects are available at [https://landing-page-ignacio.netlify.app/](https://landing-page-ignacio.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Landing Page](https://landing-page-ignacio.netlify.app/)

 - 💬 Ask me about **HTML, CSS, JavaScript**